 Located north of the Blue Ridge Parkway in the Shenandoah National Park Region, Winchester, Virginia hosts the Walking in a Winter Wonderland light show at Clearbrook Park.
-This annual tradition runs November 23-December 30 with hot cocoa, food vendors, live entertainment and more.
+This annual tradition offers hot cocoa, food vendors, live entertainment and more.

 The Bedford Welcome Center, with easy access from the Parkway at Mileposts 63.8, 86 or 121.4, presents the Annual Festival of Trees through early January.
 Veterans and history enthusiasts will appreciate Bedford’s Flames of Memory Nighttime Illumination event at the National D-Day Memorial with 4,413 luminaries in tribute to honor fallen soldiers and all who served.
 And while you’re in Bedford, VA don’t miss what may be the longest-running light show in the country at the Elks Home Christmas Light Display.
 The light show began in 1953 and established Bedford’s reputation as the “Christmas capital of Virginia.”

 The wildly popular Winter Lights at the North Carolina Arboretum is an experience to behold and tends to sell to capacity well in advance, so do get your tickets ahead of time if your holiday excursions bring you to the Asheville area.
 The NC Arboretum is located right at the Parkway Access Point at MP 393.

 Millions of lights, life-sized snow people, arts & crafts, and music and stories are just some of what you can experience during Winterfest held throughout the holiday season in the towns of Sevierville, Gatlinburg, and Pigeon Forge, TN.
 All three are located near the southern end of the Blue Ridge Parkway in the Great Smoky Mountains region.

-Enjoy a nighttime train ride surrounded by twinkling light displays, a live Christmas show and a visit from Santa at Tweetsie Christmas, Friday & Saturday evenings at Tweetsie Railroad in Blowing Rock, NC from November 23-December 29.
+Enjoy a nighttime train ride surrounded by twinkling light displays, a live Christmas show and a visit from Santa at Tweetsie Christmas at Tweetsie Railroad in Blowing Rock, NC on select nights in November and December.